Introduction

 -

-Spoon about ½ tablespoon of melted chocolate over each caramel-topped pecan cluster.
+Spoon ½ tablespoon of melted chocolate over each caramel mound.

 -